kromeo6/hr-generator/README.md

 # hr-generator

 This Repository is for content generator task.
-We Can upload any files/codes/ideas here
+We can upload any files/codes/ideas on this repo